- How To Avoid Scams While Traveling

 Imposters pose as undercover police officers and demand cash for bogus minor offenses, including littering or not having ID documents.

-This is just a few of the many scam examples throughout the world.
+These are just a few of the many scam examples throughout the world.

 The State Department offers tips that may help travelers avoid being victims of scams or petty crimes abroad: